Executive Summary

 - Common KPIs (speed, quality, engagement).

-- Standardised briefing templates for clarity.
+- Standardized briefing templates for clarity.

 - Agreed communication methods (notifications, comments, or channels).